AIK-01/Data-Analysis/Project-2 -> Olympic Analysis/README.md

 	**Summer Season** : Year **1900**
 	**Winter Season** : Year **1924**

-**2. Which country when started and stopped participating in such events?**
+**2. When each of the countries started and stopped participating in such events?**
 **Ans:**  Just like the **main analysis**, If a country stopped participating before **2016** in the **Summer**	Olympics, then its last participation year is shown in the result.
 Similarly, if a country stopped participating before **2014** in the winter Olympics, then its last participation year is given in the result.
 You can view the result set from [here](https://docs.google.com/spreadsheets/d/11Yi40SZ7RgtfLi2rSPGjIawj9JeJ0seEkRmIG3VGmnY/edit?gid=1543691228#gid=1543691228).

 **3. How many Unique Sports are there in this event category?**